dbeinhauer/mcs-source/README.md

 helpful in case there are problems with the installation.

 ## Dataset Processor
-IMPORTANT NONE: If one would like to generate additional dataset data it is needed to do so using the Mozaik environment
+IMPORTANT NOTE: If one would like to generate additional dataset data it is needed to do so using the Mozaik environment
 (more info: https://github.com/CSNG-MFF/mozaik) and on the Wintermute cluster of the Neuroscience Group (CSNG).